univec-ai/postvec/web/docs/guides/migrate.md

 SELECT postvec.migration_abort(:migration_id);
 ```

-Available **before** the swap.
-The original column is untouched.
+`migration_abort()` is available **before** the swap.
+The original column
+remains unchanged.

 ## Observed entries

 An `adopt(sync => false)` entry has no write path. `migrate()` refuses it
-unless `observed_writes_quiesced => true`, and you keep writes stopped
+unless `observed_writes_quiesced => true`, with writes remaining stopped
-through finalize.
-Otherwise the watermark can miss updates behind it.
+through finalization.
+Otherwise the watermark can miss updates.

 ## Chunked entries

-Counts are **chunk** counts.
-Convert sends vectors, never chunk text.
+Counts refer to **chunks**.
+Conversion sends vectors rather than chunk text.
 New writes during the migration embed with the new model into the
 scratch column.

-## What `finalize` will refuse
+## Finalization constraints

 `migrate()` already refuses lossy column metadata (defaults, `NOT NULL`,
 constraints, comments, ACLs, stats/storage) before creating the `_new`
-scratch column. `finalize` takes `ACCESS EXCLUSIVE` and re-inspects —
+scratch column. `finalize` takes `ACCESS EXCLUSIVE` and re-inspects.
+If
-retryably, never `CASCADE` — if dependent views/indexes appeared.
+dependent views or indexes appeared, it returns a retryable error without
+using `CASCADE`.
 The
 inspection walks `pg_partition_tree`.

-## Don't
+## Validation constraints

-::: danger Don't `migrate()` to a model you asserted wrongly at `adopt()`
-Convert will faithfully map garbage into the new space.
-Confirm
+::: danger Conversion requires correct source-model provenance
+An incorrect model assertion at `adopt()` produces invalid converted vectors.
-provenance first, or use `strategy => 'reembed'`.
+Provenance must be confirmed first; otherwise use `strategy => 'reembed'`.
 :::

-::: danger Don't treat `awaiting_index` as failure
+::: info `awaiting_index` is not a failure state
 The data is already on the new model.
 Build the index, finalize again.
 :::

-::: danger Don't start a second migration on the same entry
+::: danger Only one migration may be active per entry
-One live migration per entry.
-Watch `migration_status()`; abort if you
-need to change your mind before the swap.
+`migration_status()` reports the active migration.
+It can be aborted before
+the column swap when a different target or strategy is required.
 :::